tanyasreenagesh/PhoneBook/README.md

 # PhoneBook
-Written in C++ (in Linux environment), this PhoneBook can store any number of personal contacts for multiple owners.
-Users may add, update, or delete contacts by name and number.
+Written in C++ (Linux environment), this PhoneBook can store any number of personal contacts for multiple owners.
+The owners log in to their personal PhoneBook with the username and password of choice.
+The program checks if the username-password combination is correct and then proceed to open the personal PhoneBook.
+Owners may add, update, or delete contacts by name and number.
 They may also find contacts by name or number.

 ## Special Functionality
 ### Storing Contacts